Ittoku Kishibe

-Ittoku Kishibe (岸部 一徳, Kishibe Ittoku), born Shūzō Kishibe (岸部 修三, Kishibe Shūzō), is a Japanese actor and musician.
+Ittoku Kishibe (岸部 一徳, Kishibe Ittoku), born Osami Kishibe (岸部 修三, Kishibe Osami), is a Japanese actor and musician.

 Career

 He originally entered show business as the bassist for the Japanese rock bands, The Tigers and Pyg, but later switched to acting.
 The veteran of over 115 films, he won the Best Actor Japanese Academy Award for The Sting of Death in 1991, and was nominated for the Best Supporting Actor award in 1994.
 He appeared in Toshiyuki Morioka's Jokyo Monogatari in 2013.